Consultation on marine recreational fishing licences for eastern Canada

-- there would be no requirement to purchase tags
+- no requirement to purchase tags

-- it would be available online, with mandatory catch reporting
+- online availability, with mandatory catch reporting

-We want to get your feedback on the following questions.
+The consultation sought feedback on the following questions.

 - A decision may be made to eventually apply a fee to the proposed licence.
 What should the fee entail in terms of levels of fees, categories of licences, timing of implementation or other items of interest?

 - The licence would initially apply to groundfish, mackerel and striped bass (except in Quebec).
 Are there other marine species that should be included?
 Are there any concerns about mandatory catch reporting?